 Quick Summary

-A GST refund on exports is the mechanism that makes zero-rated supply actually zero-cost for Indian exporters.
-You can recover either the IGST you paid on the export invoice (Rule 96, automatic through ICEGATE) or the accumulated input tax credit you built up under a Letter of Undertaking (Rule 89, filed via Form GST RFD-01).
-This guide walks through both routes end to end, the RFD-01 to RFD-06 form flow, timelines, ICEGATE error codes that block refunds, and the mistakes that cause applications to stall.
+A GST refund on exports is what makes zero-rated supply actually zero-cost.
+You can recover either the IGST paid on the export invoice (Rule 96, automatic via ICEGATE) or the accumulated input tax credit built up under a Letter of Undertaking (Rule 89, via Form GST RFD-01).
+This guide covers both routes, the RFD-01 to RFD-06 flow, the 60-day timeline, ICEGATE error codes, and the mistakes that stall applications.

 What You'll Learn